codecks-io/codecks-unity/README.md

 # Codecks Bug & Feedback Reporter for Unity

+Collect bugs and feedback right from your Unity game and keep players in the loop what happens with their feedback.

 ## Documentation

 For the complete picture head to the [Codecks Manual Page](https://manual.codecks.io/user-reports/).